 - Dirty filters are an easy fix, but one that is often ignored.
 Read your furnace owner’s manual and change the filters as often as recommended.
 Clogged filters make your furnace work harder than necessary, shortening its life.

 - Pilot light and ignition control are also common problems.
 First, there is the problem of the pilot light not starting, but another problem a faulty pilot light can cause is intermittent heat or no heat at all.

 - Wear and tear on a furnace is another common problem, and one that is frustrating, because some parts of a furnace can be replaced extending the life of your furnace by years, and other failing parts signal the end of the furnace’s life.
 As a furnace begins to fail, it will often work and blow warm air, but the air may not flow as well or as efficiently as it did in the past.
 Homeowners may not even realize there is a problem during the furnace’s decline until it just quits or blows cold air.

 Furnaces work hard.
 They turn on and off a lot during cold weather.
 They get hot, then cold.
 They rest for months, then run hours at a time for months.
 Proper maintenance and recognizing what some of the common problems on a furnace can make it last longer.
-If you're looking for an expert HVAC company in Brighton, contact a heating contractor at HVAC Comfort today!
+If you're looking for an expert HVAC company, contact a heating contractor at HVAC Comfort today!